GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

     gmt makecpt -Crainbow -T-20/60/10 > disc.cpt
     gmt makecpt -Crainbow -T-20/60/10 -Z > cont.cpt

-We can plot these color tables with :doc:`colorbar`; the options worth mentioning here are listed below.
+We can plot these color tables with :doc:`/colorbar`; the options worth mentioning here are listed below.
 The placement of the color bar is particularly important and we refer you to the :ref:`Plot embellishments <GMT_Embellishments>` section for all